 - ½ teaspoon cherry bakery emulsion or cherry extract

 - 1-2 tablespoon cherry juice from the jar of cherries

 - 8 ounces Ghirardelli dark chocolate melting wafers

 - Set the cherries out on a paper towel lined tray and let them sit on the counter overnight OR put them on the tray in your dehydrator and dehydrate them on 105°F/40°C for 3-4 hours.
 Blot dry to remove any liquid before covering with fondant.

 - If the mixture is the texture of playdough, you are done.
-If it is too dry, add ½-1 Tbsp of cherry juice.
-If it is too wet, add 1 Tbsp of powdered sugar at a time until it is the texture of playdough.
+If it is too dry, add ½-1 tablespoon of cherry juice.
+If it is too wet, add 1 tablespoon of powdered sugar at a time until it is the texture of playdough.

 - Cover and refrigerate the fondant for at least 30 minutes.

 - Add the melting chocolate and the chocolate chips to the bowl of a double boiler (see post for details about using the Ninja Foodi or IP as a double boiler) and melt over low-medium heat.
 Stir occasionally while the chocolate is melting.
 Once melted, turn the heat down to low.